 It depends.
 If it’s a video game, it depends on whether I have the appropriate game console and decide to shell out some money or not.
 As for series and movies, it depends if I can stream it.
 I’m not exactly made of money.

-I have my reasons, which I clearly state.
+I clearly state my reasons.
 I’m not asking you to accept them, but be an adult about opinions.
 If you can’t do that, I won’t hesitate to ignore you.
 I have no patience for idiocy.